-Installation of interior laboratory systems and equipment, such as water conservation, recycling, or purification systems, steam sterilizers, energy efficient fume hood filtration/washdown systems, etc.
+Installation of interior laboratory systems and equipment, such as water conservation, recycling, or purification systems, steam sterilizers, and energy efficient fume hood filtration/washdown systems that do not alter the building’s historic fabric and prioritize using existing openings such as ductwork.

-Repair, in-kind replacement, or new water efficient landscaping or irrigation systems (e.g., gutter replacement and redirection, rainwater gardens, etc.) that do not alter the characteristics and integrity of a historic property or of historical or cultural landscapes.
+In-kind repair or replacement, or new water efficient landscaping such as drought tolerant plants or irrigation systems (e.g., gutter replacement and redirection, rainwater gardens, etc.) in previously disturbed ground that do not alter the characteristics and integrity of a historic property or of historical or cultural landscapes and viewsheds.

-Repair and in-kind replacement of non-historic landscaping.

 Climate Resiliency

-Elevation of existing mechanical equipment not visible from public rights of way.
+Elevation of existing mechanical equipment located within flood prone areas not visible from public rights of way.

 Installation of backup generator equipment that does not permanently change the appearance of the interior or exterior of the building and is out of view of public rights of way.